PhoenixAnalist/Practicum-project-6/README.md

-# Practicum-project-6
-# **Project Description**

-Congratulations!
-You&#39;ve completed another training platform course.
-Now is the perfect time to test your skills and solve a new machine learning problem.
-For this project, you will be on your own.

-When you finish, send your work to the project reviewer.
-You will receive feedback within 24 hours.
-After that, you will make any necessary changes to you work and send it for a second review.

-Usually this process has to be repeated several times until you get the green light from the reviewer and all the corrections are approved.
-That&#39;s all part of the job.

 # **Project description**

 Mobile carrier Megaline has found out that many of their subscribers use legacy plans.
 They want to develop a model that would analyze subscribers&#39; behavior and recommend one of Megaline&#39;s newer plans: Smart or Ultra.